rupisbeauty/client/_services/skin-care/facials/index.md

 ---
 title: Facials
 slug: facials
-description:
-  - 'A facial is a great way to keep your skin looking it's best.
+description: A facial is a great way to keep your skin looking it's best.
 We offer a variety of facials to suit your needs.
-We also offer a variety of add-ons to enhance your facial experience.'
+We also offer a variety of add-ons to enhance your facial experience.
-options:
-  -teen
+options: -teen
   - express
   - traditional
   - soothing-back